On desktop, use a recent Windows Secured-core PC, MacBook or Chromebook. These all have numerous security advantages

 Use Signal, preferably with a burner or VoIP number.

-If you can, stay away from email but if you must use it, use a reputable email provider with a strong focus on security
+insecure protocol, but if you must use it, use a reputable email provider with a strong focus on security, such as

-such as ProtonMail and Tutanota.
+ProtonMail or Tutanota.

-Consider staying away from web apps as they can
+Consider staying away from web apps, as they can

 provide weaker security.
 When a user visits a website in a browser, that website can target that specific user with

 Store passwords in a good password manager — KeePass or Bitwarden is recommended.
 Generate 20+ character passwords containing a completely random assortment of upper and lowercase letters, numbers and symbols.
-Use a different password on each website and enable two-factor authentication (2FA) for every website.
-Do not use SMS for 2FA as it is vulnerable to simjacking and man-in-the-middle attacks.
+Use a different password on each website, and enable two-factor authentication (2FA) for every website.
+Do not use SMS for 2FA, as it is vulnerable to simjacking and man-in-the-middle attacks.
 Use an authenticator app like Aegis.

 Don't.